Social judgment theory

 In social psychology, social judgment theory (SJT) is a self-persuasion theory proposing that an individual's perception and evaluation of an idea is by comparing it with current attitudes.
 According to this theory, an individual weighs every new idea, comparing it with the individual's present point of view to determine where it should be placed on the attitude scale in an individual's mind.
 SJT is the subconscious sorting out of ideas that occurs at the instant of perception.
-The theory of Social Judgement attempts to explain why and how people have different reactions and responded toward the same information or issue.
+The theory of Social Judgement attempts to explain why and how people have different reactions and responses toward the same information or issue.
 Social Judgment Theory can be used to improve the way people communicate with one another.
 The theory is also widely considered in persuasions.
 The Social Judgement Theory depends on the individual's position on a certain issue occurring.
 Depending on three elements Social Judgement Theory has, they are followed by their anchor, alternatives and ego-involvement.